tealhorizon87/ms4_right-fit-tailoring/README.md

 - Sizing and measurement charts that the user can access to better determine what size they might need, and how to do their body measurements
 - Log in functionality to include social media accounts
 - Payment system to include PayPal and Apple Pay
+- Add a product management section so that admin users can add and edit products from the live site rather than the django admin page

 ## Technologies Used
 ### Languages: